 The determination to resume ordinary life was accompanied by a decision to engage in useful and interesting matters.
 Kempner was unable to adapt to the routine activities of the women kibbutz members, engaged in the sewing-room and kitchen.
 At her own initiative, she began helping children with their studies, eventually turning to the field of special education.
 At the age of forty-five, she decided to study clinical psychology as a full academic discipline.
 Bar Ilan University granted her permission to complete her studies for the first and second degrees in only three years.
 During her studies, inspired by Dr. George Stern, a lecturer in Psychology at Bar Ilan University, she developed a new form of therapy, “Non-verbal therapy by color,” which was implemented with great success in the Unit for Parent-Child Treatment at the Oranim Teachers’ College of the Kibbutz Movement.
 At the same time, she continued to help children at Ein ha-Horesh by tutoring, counseling and treatment, which was rare on the kibbutz.
 In time, she began instructing psychologists who wished to follow her therapeutic methods.

-During all these years, the creative and energetic Kempner was above all the wife of Abba Kovner, poet, leader, philosopher and visionary.
+During all these years, the creative and energetic Kempner was above all the wife of Abba Kovner, poet, leader, philosopher, and visionary.
 She accompanied his literary work and his rich and turbulent public life, while her kibbutz home served as a meeting place for artists, public figures and politicians.
 Here Kovner played the leading role, with Kempner in the shadows.
 Through Kovner she met the “great people,” she said.
 But she absorbed true eminence from Dr. Stern, and her work provided satisfaction and ongoing intellectual challenge.
 Kempner longed for the cultural milieu of the big city and found ways of fulfilling her need for theater and concerts.
 When Kovner fell ill with cancer in the summer of 1985, she accompanied him on the arduous road of medical treatments, standing by him when he had surgery in the United States and could no longer speak.
 Only after Kovner’s death in 1988 and Rozka Korczak’s passing in 1988 did her unique personality come to public light.
 Only then did people recognize her tremendous heroism in the days of the partisans and acknowledge her struggle to shape a meaningful, unique and worthwhile life of her own.
-Today Kempner still works as a psychologist on her kibbutz; she describes herself not as a survivor but only as strong.
+Kempner described herself not as a survivor but only as strong.
 “I lived life fully, actively, without dragging grievances and offenses behind me.”